dzobbe/sgxtuner/README.md

    * The Benchmark arguments
    * The parameters needed by the Simulated Annealing algorithm

-   ⚠️ **Note 1** - The Benchmark MUST be started `localhost:12349` that is the address on which the MeterProxy listens
+   ⚠️ **Note 1** - The Benchmark MUST be started on `localhost:12349` that is the address on which the `MeterProxy` listens

    ⚠️ **Note 2** - The address and port of the target application MUST be specified in its arguments.
-The Tuner application, in fact, automatically searches in the Target arguments for the first occurrences of -p/--port and -l/-h/--address/--host.
+The Tuner application, in fact, automatically searches in the Target arguments for the first occurrences of `-p/--port` and `-l/-h/--address/--host`.

    ```sh
    $ Usage:   sgxmusl-tuner [-t] --targ=<targetPath> [--args2targ=<args>] [-b] \